MaximeGonthier/batch-simulator/README.md

 We only have jobs that use all the nodes (as they are machines in our case)

 In the code, all the stuff I added or modified for our case is marked with /** ENERGY INCENTIVE **/

+Added the number of cpu, idle power and cpu tdp ionto the info of the machines Added duration_on_machine: 100 120 34 59  in the workload data, much correspond to the number of machines!